e3cipher/python_cybersecurity/README.md

 # python_cybersecurity
-Creating a Firewall and Network scanner script
+Creating a Firewall and Network scanner scripts to educational purposes.